CMSgov/beneficiary-fhir-data/apps/utils/scripts/README-build-bfd.md

 build-bfd [script_options...] [maven_args...]

 The following options are supported.
-All options start with a hypen.
+All options start with a hyphen.
 Any arguments after the script options are passed to maven as additional arguments.
 To pass a hyphenated option to maven use -- to mark an end of the script options and beginning of maven arguments.